JeanCSinisterra/CV/README.md

-Hellos Folks! 👋 My name is Jean Carlo Sinisterra
+Hello Folks! 👋 My name is Jean Carlo Sinisterra
 ======================================

 Front-End Developer aspiring to be a Full Stack